alibaba/graph-learn/docs/system_config.md

 * Set default neighbor id.
 Default is ```0```.

-When neighbor count is less than sampling count, fill with default id.
+When the neighbor count is less than sampling count, fill with a default id.

 ```python
 gl.set_default_neighbor_id(nbr_id)